bieli/butterfly-mind--python-game/README.md

 Program draw 3 letters in easy mode or butterflies in hard mode on screen and we must to remember letters or shapes of butterflies.
-Next after we click SPACE key we can see next set of butterflies, but only one is from last set.
+Next after we click 1 or 2 or 3 key (referenced to object line) we can see next set of butterflies, but only one is from last set.

+We have 120 seconds to the end of game.
+We can see seconds/scoring information on game screen.

 Difficult in this game it's select letter or butterfly shape in new set from last set.